Nathan Chen: Show-skating career and coaching

 Chen started performing in ice shows from an early age and at five years old, he made appearances in televised shows such as "Holiday On Ice: Las Vegas Style" (2004), and at seven years old in "Supermen On Ice" (2006).
 After winning his first novice title, he was invited to skate in shows all over the world, including China in 2010, Thailand in 2011, and Malaysia in 2012.
-Since his early childhood, Chen has performed in the annual "Sun Valley on Ice" summer shows in Idaho, and made several appearances in Harvard University's show "An Evening with Champions".
+He performed in the annual "Sun Valley on Ice" summer shows in Idaho since his early childhood and made several appearances in Harvard University's show "An Evening with Champions".

 Since his senior international debut in the 2016–2017 season, Chen has been a regular feature on Stars On Ice Japan, the Stars On Ice U.S. Tour, Dreams On Ice, and THE ICE in Japan.
 (Note: Chen has been a regular feature in ice shows in the U.S. and Japan.
 See:) In June 2019, Chen was cast in Yuna Kim's show All That Skate, which took place at the Olympic Park KSPO Dome in Seoul, South Korea, and was directed by Canadian choreographers Sandra Bezic and David Wilson.
 A few weeks later, Chen was a guest skater with Evgeni Plushenko and Shizuka Arakawa in Prince Ice World in Japan.
-He headlined the annual "Ice Spectacular" at the Vail Skating Festival in Colorado in December 2022, and Skating Club of Boston's Ice Chips in April 2023.
-In November 2023, Chen performed at the 20th annual Detroit Tree Lighting event and in Scott Hamilton's seventh annual benefit show "Scott Hamilton & Friends" in Nashville.
-He returned to Vail for the "Ice Spectacular" in December 2023.
-Chen participated in the tribute show "Legacy on Ice" on March 2, 2025, benefitting victims of the Potomac River mid-air collision.
-Chen is scheduled to perform in the 2025 edition of "Scott Hamilton & Friends" in November 2025.
+Chen headlined the annual "Ice Spectacular" at the Vail Skating Festival in Colorado in December 2022, and in 2023, he performed at Skating Club of Boston's Ice Chips, the 20th annual Detroit Tree Lighting event and Scott Hamilton's seventh annual benefit show "Scott Hamilton & Friends" in Nashville before returning to Vail for the "Ice Spectacular" at the end of the year.
+Chen participated in the tribute show "Legacy on Ice" on March 2, 2025, benefitting victims of the Potomac River mid-air collision and performed in the 2025 edition of "Scott Hamilton & Friends" in November 2025.

-Coaching

 Following the cancellation of the 2020 World Championships during the COVID-19 pandemic, Chen coached young skaters at a rink in Connecticut and completed the Continuing Education Requirements (CERS), a mandatory course via the Professional Skaters Association, in which he scored 100% on his module exam.
 In August 2023, Chen coached at Javier Fernandez's annual summer camp in Spain with Brian Orser, Tracy Wilson, and Florent Amodio.
-Chen taught at seminars in Seattle and Detroit in June 2024 and in Baltimore in February 2025 alongside Jean-Luc Baker and Sam Chouinard via their entrepreneurial enterprise "Your True Step" that Baker and Chen created to help other skaters.
+Chen taught at seminars in Seattle and Detroit in June 2024 alongside Jean-Luc Baker and Sam Chouinard via their entrepreneurial enterprise "Your True Step" that Baker and Chen created to help other skaters.
 The idea that would eventually develop into "Your True Step" was conceived during a training camp leading up to the 2022 Winter Olympics.
-Chen, Baker and Chouinard are taught in Seattle, Boston and Irvine, California during the summer of 2025.
+Your True Step held seminars in Baltimore, Seattle, Boston, Irvine, California in 2025, and Palm Beach, Florida in March 2026.
+The French Federation of Ice Sports appointed the trio to coach their national junior and novice skaters at a summer camp in Courchevel, France, in June 2026, and they taught at another camp in Fribourg, Switzerland, in July 2026.